-Mr. Gillespie moved to recede into Executive Session to discuss investment matters and specific investments pursuant to S.C.
-Code Sections 9-16-80 and 9-16-320; to discuss personnel matters pursuant to S.C.
-Code Ann.
-Section 30-4-70(a)(1) and to receive legal advice as needed from legal counsel pursuant to S.C.
-Section 30-4-70(a)(2).
-Mr. Condon seconded the motion, which was unanimously approved.
+Mr. Gillespie moved to recede into Executive Session to discuss investment matters pursuant to S.C.
+Code Sections 9-16-80 and 9-16-320, including a comprehensive review of the bonds portfolio performance and a discussion of various underlying holdings, a review of the Co-Investment Program's performance and a discussion of various program investment, and a review of potential investments in the due diligence process; and to receive advice as needed from legal counsel pursuant to S.C.
+Section 30-4-70(a)(2) related to potential investment matters.
+Dr. Wilder seconded the motion, which was unanimously approved.